The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: System Size

 \section{System Size}

-First, we studied the role of finite-size effects in the Kibble-Zurek (KZ) mechanism in both models.
-Figure \ref{fig:systemsize}(a) summarizes our results for the Ising model, for which we examined a broad spectrum of sweep rates $s$ to capture the full range of dynamical behaviors.
-Three distinct regimes are clearly visible: For slow sweep rates, the correlation length becomes comparable to the system size, and the system evolves adiabatically during the whole process.
-Here, the density of kinks remains nearly zero and does not depend on the sweep rate \cite{dziarmaga2005dynamics, dziarmaga2010dynamics}.
-For very rapid sweeps, the evolution is entirely non-adiabatic.
-In this case, the density of kinks saturates to a maximum value determined by the final point of the quench \cite{xia2021kibble, zeng2023universal}.
-Between the adiabatic and fast quench limit there is an interval of the KZ scaling regime, characterized by a power-law dependence of the density of kinks as a function of the sweep rate.\footnote{ At the boundaries between the KZ regime and the other two regimes, we observe a transient behavior in which the kinks density increases more rapidly with the sweep rate than the KZ scaling would predict.
+We first investigated the role of finite-size effects in the Kibble-Zurek (KZ) mechanism for both models.
+Fig.~\ref{fig:systemsize}(a) summarizes our findings for the Ising model, where we explored a wide range of sweep rates $s$ to capture the full spectrum of dynamical behaviors.
+Three distinct regimes emerge clearly.
+For slow sweeps, the correlation length becomes comparable to the system size, and the system evolves adiabatically throughout the process.
+In this regime, the kink density remains near zero and is largely independent of the sweep rate \cite{dziarmaga2005dynamics, dziarmaga2010dynamics}.
+For fast sweeps, the evolution is fully non-adiabatic, and the kink density saturates at a maximum value determined by the final point of the quench \cite{xia2021kibble, zeng2023universal}.
+Between these two extremes lies the KZ scaling regime, characterized by a power-law dependence of the kink density on the sweep rate.\footnote{ At the boundaries between the KZ regime and the other two regimes, we observe a transient behavior in which the kinks density increases more rapidly with the sweep rate than the KZ scaling would predict.
 The transient regime between the fast-quench and the KZ regime is the pre-saturated regime, which occurs when the initial point is in the adiabatic regime, but the ending point is inside the non-adiabatic regime \cite{kou2023varying}.
 The size of both transient regimes is model dependent.}

-For the TFIM, increasing the system size does not notably affect the exponent $\mu$ associated with the KZ scaling---nearly all system sizes, except $L = 30$, yield the same $\mu$.
-However, the threshold sweep rate at which the slope is linear decreases as the system size grows, extending the interval over which the KZ mechanism can be observed.
+We estimated the optimal fitting window by scanning over all contiguous subsets of the data containing at least a minimum of 6 data points (with no restriction on the maximum).
+For each candidate region, we performed a linear fit and evaluated its associated uncertainty.
+The region yielding the smallest fitting uncertainty was selected as the optimal scaling window, and the corresponding region was used in all subsequent analyses.

+In both models, increasing the system size has a noticeable but moderate impact on the extracted Kibble–Zurek (KZ) scaling exponent $\mu$, as shown in Fig.~\ref{fig:systemsize}.
+For the Ising model [Fig.~\ref{fig:systemsize}(b)], this dependence is very weak: results for smaller systems can be brought closer to the theoretical prediction $\mu = 0.5$ by reducing the number of data points included in the fit.
+As the system size increases, the threshold sweep rate below which the scaling becomes linear shifts to smaller values, thereby extending the interval over which KZ scaling can be reliably observed.
+The extracted exponents are $\mu = 0.54 \pm 0.04$ for $L = 30$, $\mu = 0.515 \pm 0.020$ for $L = 50$, $\mu = 0.512 \pm 0.005$ for $L = 70$, and $\mu = 0.5014 \pm 0.0016$ for $L = 200$.